-Literacy and Numeracy leaders and other subject leaders are responsible for monitoring coverage, progression and effectiveness of their subjects throughout the school, ensuring that all classes are taught the requirements of the National Curriculum 2014, both within the context of creative themes, and beyond.
+English and Maths leaders and other subject leaders are responsible for monitoring coverage, progression and effectiveness of their subjects throughout the school, ensuring that all classes are taught the requirements of the National Curriculum 2014; in conjunction with Curriculum Maestro, both within the context of creative themes, and beyond.
 They are responsible for ensuring that appropriate learning objectives and teaching strategies are used.
 Subject leaders also have responsibility for managing resources to support the curriculum needs.